GUIDANCE FOR EMPLOYERS on supporting domestic abuse survivors

 You may also find it helpful to read the Department of Health Guide : Responding to Colleagues Experiencing Domestic Abuse

 The Corporate Alliance Against Domestic Violence (CAADV) is the nationally recognized membership charity working with employers addressing the impact of domestic violence in the workplace.
 Its membership includes companies like BP, British Airways and Google.
 It can help you with things like policies and procedures.

 The Employers Initiative on Domestic Abuse is a Network of more than 170 companies and public sector organisations who have come together, to exchange information about best practice, and to encourage, promote and develop action to help staff who are enduring domestic abuse, or who are perpetrators.

 See also Domestic Violence and Abuse: Working Together to Transform Responses in the Workplace by Westmarland, N (2017) : Vodafone Foundation in association with Ipsos MORI and Durham University.

 If you have any questions about the impact of domestic abuse on your workplace you can contact us.
-There is more information on making your workplace a safe place to talk in our blog as well as spotting the signs someone is suffering abuse.
+There is more information on making your workplace a safe place to talk in our blog, as well as a comprehensive guide to spotting the signs someone is suffering abuse.